worsco/sre-monitoring-openshift/helm/README.md

 These tasks must be run by an admin on both ${deploy_namespace} and ${istio_cp_namespace} projects.

+> Note: with ossm 2.0 you need to disable the egress gateway before running this and ensure the netoworkpolicies get created.
+For some reason the operator won't reconcile egress gateways in other namespaces and this will pause all reconciliation.

 ```shell
 export root_cert=$(oc get configmap istio-ca-root-cert -n istio-system -o jsonpath="{.data.root-cert\.pem}")